Severe Wind Damage Can Make A mess

 Emergency Restoration:

-Do you have any of these top four issues that identify wind storm damage to your property?
-The Avsten Construction Emergency Service crews will respond immediately and are available 24 hours a day, 365 days a year.
+Do you have any of these top four issues that identify windstorm damage to your property?
+Call us at Avsten Construction and our emergency service crews will respond immediately and are available 24 hours a day, 365 days a year.

 Roof Leaks

 Your roof is supposed to protect your home from the elements.
-However, damage from harsh winds can result in roof leaks.
-If your roof is damaged, water can seep into cracks, gaps, or holes in the roof.
+However, damage from harsh winds can result in leaks.
+If your roof is damaged, water can seep into its cracks, gaps, or holes.
 As water steadily infiltrates the layers of your roof, you may start to notice wet spots on the ceiling or walls.
 If the flow becomes heavier, water may even start to pour inside your attic or the upper floors of your home.

 Roof leaks require immediate attention to prevent the problem from becoming more costly to fix.